My personal productivity tips – Part 1

 Lewis Carroll, "Alice in Wonderland"

-To go somewhere, first, you need to know where you want to be.
+To get somewhere, first, you need to know where you want to be.
 Despite the self-evidence of this principle, I still sometimes find myself stuck in a dead end when I start doing something without a clear understanding of my goals.
-This usually happens for three reasons: either I have not identified a desirable result, or have not set a timeframe, or have not established the criteria to compare what is obtained with what was initially intended.
+This usually happens for three reasons: either I have not identified a desirable result, set a timeframe, or established the criteria to compare what is obtained with what was initially intended.

 For example, your goal is to learn a foreign language.
-How do you know when you achieve this goal or how do you judge whether you have reached it?
-If you reframe your idea in the following way: "I want to learn French from zero to B2 (strong upper-intermediate) level in two years," you will satisfy all three conditions of a defined, measurable and achievable goal.
+How do you know when you achieve this goal, or how do you judge whether you have reached it?
+If you reframe your idea in the following way: “I want to learn French from zero to B2 (strong upper-intermediate) level in two years,” you will satisfy all three conditions of a defined, measurable and achievable goal.
 Firstly, you identified what language you want to learn.
 Secondly, you framed the time when you want to do it.
-Thirdly, you defined the desirable result, i.e., be able to communicate on the majority of everyday topics, and the measurement of your success – B2 language proficiency level which can be confirmed by tacking appropriate exams according to CEFR.
+Thirdly, you defined the desirable result, i.e., being able to communicate on most everyday topics, and the measurement of your success – B2 language proficiency level, which can be confirmed by taking appropriate exams according to CEFR.

-All three components of well-defined goals: result, time and measurement, are crucial for future success.
-Take away any of them and the whole structure will collapse.
+All three components of well-defined goals — result, time and measurement — are crucial for future success.
+Take away any of them, and the whole structure will collapse.
 Unfortunately, we, as human beings, are not always able to formulate our goals in the described rational way.
-Often, we start doing something having only some vague ideas or intentions.
+Often, we start doing something with only some vague ideas or intentions.
 Sooner or later, we may realize that some parts of a goal definition might be missing and decide to clarify them.

-Moreover, we can decide to change our goal or even to give up on it.
-I believe, there is nothing wrong in that process and it is better to periodically review what you are aiming to.
+Moreover, we can decide to change our goal or even give up on it.
+I believe there is nothing wrong with that process, and it is better to periodically review what you are aiming for.
 Not all of our wishes can or should be fulfilled.

 As Stephen Covey wrote in his book “The 7 Habits of Highly Effective People”: